mgribbins567/gos-fpl/posts/new-player-primer.md

 ### Scoring <a name="scoring"></a>

 In order to pick the right team, you will first have to predict who on your team will score the most points.
 Scoring in Fantasy Premier League is, in ways, more and less complicated than scoring in NFL Fantasy Football.
 Instead of scoring every action, Fantasy Premier League breaks down scoring specific actions.
 These actions are scored differently for each position.

+As of the 2025/2026 season, two changes have been made:

+1. Defensive Contributions have been added, based on the number of clearances, blocks, interceptions, and tackles an outfield player has made.

+2. Assist awarding is even more lenient, with intended destination no longer being considered if:

+- The goalscorer receives the ball in the box, and does not lose and regain possession
+- There is only one defensive touch before the ball reaches the goalscorer, and that touch is **not** a pass

+That means if the goalscorer receives the ball _outside_ the box, the old "intended destination" rule applies.

 The positional breakdown for scoring is as follows:

 Goalkeepers